This is the story of my $2 thrift store dollhouse makeover and how I furnished it for nothing.

 Once again, it will be revealed just how much of a junk hoarder I am, but I am confident anyone could pull something like this off with a few months of saving recyclables.

 The exterior went from the haphazard Disney contact paper look to a clean and fresh coat of aqua paint.
 (See more before photos. >>) I shingled the roof using 2×2 inch cut pieces of some leftover window blind slats.

 Truthfully, that was the most tedious part of the entire makeover process.
 I am digging the white roof for wintertime, but may end up spray painting the roof a darker shade next spring or summer.

 The inside got a coat of bright white semi-gloss paint before I wallpapered with fabric and Mod Podge.
 Due to the dimensions of this house (and the odd angles on the second floor), pieces of 12 x 12 scrapbook paper just weren’t going to cut it.
 The walls were too long or too tall and I didn’t want to tile the paper.
 But that’s OK, because using fabric works so much better for projects like this.

-Fabric comes in larger sizes (obviously), but it's also easier than applying paper because you can peel up the fabric and re-position it if needed.
+Fabric and re-position it if needed.
 After cutting around all those doors and windows, I think I earned a black belt in decoupage.